 Wherever we operate, we expect our business partners to share our commitment to the highest standards of business integrity, legal compliance, and responsible business practice.
 At the Group level, our Responsible Procurement Policy sets this expectation.
 It clarifies that when selecting suppliers, we take account of candidates’ compliance with relevant laws and regulations, and requires that we consider human rights, the environment, and other social responsibilities.

-JT Group secures a stable supply of quality tobacco that meets required standards at best cost through direct-procurement of leaf from growers and processes this leaf tobacco*1 at our designated factory (hereinafter the “leaf tobacco production”).
+We secure a stable supply of quality tobacco that meets required standards at best cost through direct-procurement of leaf from growers.
+We then process this leaf tobacco*1 at our designated factory (hereinafter the “leaf tobacco production”).

 - Sustainable leaf tobacco production following the JT Group’s Code of Conduct.